Andonome/judgement/areas.md

 10. Madness
 11. Witchcraft
 12. Beast Arenas
-    - Each one has 1D3 military outposts guarding against the other.
 13. Friendly with the next town - the locals go back and forth all the time.
 14. Statues of heroes litter the roads around.
 15. Pious monks pray on every corner.
-16. War is brewing with whoever lives on the next point on the map.
+16. War brews with whoever lives on the next point on the map.
 Once the arrow supplies arrive, soldiers will march.
+    - Each one has 1D3 military outposts guarding against the other.
 17. Demi-human suburbs, where all manner of other races live.
 18. The grandest library in the area.